virtuozzo/cloudscripting-docs/docs/creating-manifest/addons.md

-#Addons
+# Add-Ons

 Cloud Scripting allows you to install a custom add-on either to a new environment, or to the existing one.
 You can develop your custom add-on in confines of another - *parent* manifest.
 Therefore, you need to state the add-on's installation type to *update* and declare essential properties within the *addons* section.

-These addons can be called in two options - an install addon within one `nodeGroup` or to call `installAddon` action.
+The developed addo-n can be subsequently called in two options - an install addon within one `nodeGroup` or to call `installAddon` action.

 The first one case is a installation in `nodeGroup` layer: